zoecahill1/pands-problem-set/README.md

 ## How to run the code

-1. Make sure you have python installed
+1. Make sure you have python v.
+3.7 installed.
+Can be downloaded from the [anaconda website](https://www.anaconda.com/distribution/)
 2. Run command line
 2. Run start.py
 3. Select which solution you wish to run i.e. enter 1 to start solution 1